Tufuwu/test4/CONTRIBUTING.rst

       $ ./run-tests.sh

+   The tests will provide you with test coverage and also check PEP8 (code style), PEP257 (documentation), flake8 as well as build the Sphinx documentation and run doctests.

 6. Commit your changes and push your branch to GitHub:

    .. code-block:: console

       $ git add .
-      $ git commit -s -m "Your detailed description of your changes."
+      $ git commit -s
+          -m "component: title without verbs"
+          -m "* NEW Adds your new feature."
+          -m "* FIX Fixes an existing issue."
+          -m "* BETTER Improves and existing feature."
+          -m "* Changes something that should not be visible in release notes."
       $ git push origin name-of-your-bugfix-or-feature

 7. Submit a pull request through the GitHub website.